 A power of attorney for property is a Continuing Power of Attorney if the document (a) so declares itself, or (b) expresses the grantor’s intention that the authority given to the attorney may be exercised during the grantor’s subsequent incapacity to manage property

 Great caution must be exercised to ensure that any limitation expressed in terms of an event is specific enough to ensure that there can be no ambiguity.
 If the meaning of the condition or restriction is uncertain, third parties to whom it is presented may not recognize the authority

-A power-of-attorney may readily come into effect as soon as it is drafted.
-It is also possible for a power-of-attorney to come into effect after medical professionals opine that the grantor lacks mental capacity.
-Once a grantor is incapable of making decisions on their personal care and property matters, tests may be needed to confirm the incapacity.
-The testing process will require the support of an experienced Estate lawyer in addition to a knowledgeable capacity assessor.
-When a power-of-attorney does not take effect immediately, this is the prime reason that a power of attorney is known as a Continuing Power of Attorney in Ontario.
-It may have a clause making it effective once the grantor becomes incapable of managing their personal care and property matters.
+A power of attorney may readily come into effect as soon as it is drafted.
+It is also possible for a power of attorney to come into effect after medical professional opines that the grantor lacks mental capacity.
+Our experienced Power of Attorney lawyers in Mississauga, Brampton & Toronto can help you in such capacity assessment.
+In addition to this you may need knowledgeable capacity assessor.
+When a power of attorney does not take effect immediately, this is the prime reason that a power of attorney is known as a Continuing Power of Attorney in Ontario.
+It may have a clause making it effective once the grantor becomes incapable of managing their property matters

 Though a Power of Attorney is a useful tool to reduce potential family conflict, it can also give rise to disputes over the manner in which it has been or is being used.
 There may be circumstances where a dispute erupts as to identifying the final attorney when the grantor may have named multiple people as an attorney in their life.
 There can also be a dispute among the grantees regarding how the grantor’s affairs are to be conducted.
 Also the mental capacity of the grantor to grant the attorney may be another reason for the dispute.
 If the grantor does not agree with the decisions made by the attorney, they may choose to revoke the Power of Attorney.